 The CFD has an administrative staff that

-consists of a career Fire Chief, Fire Technician II
+consists of a career Fire Chief and Assistant Fire Chief,

 The Centennial Fire District was formed